mhsumon0174/soul-finder-client-side/README.md

 7. Got Married Success Stories
    - Users can submit their successful matches
-   - Admin approves stories to be shown on the success page

 8. Favorite System
    - Logged-in users can mark biodatas as favorite
-   - Favorites are displayed on a separate page
+   - Favorites biodatas are displayed on users Dashboard

 9. Fully Responsive Design
    - Optimized for mobile, tablet, and desktop devices